tadatoshi/object_oriented_beaglebone_black/README.md

 # ObjectOrientedBeagleboneBlack

-This is for using Beaglebone Black in Object-Oriented way through Ruby code.
+This is for using BeagleBone Black in Object-Oriented way through Ruby code.

 There are many Ruby projects in GitHub to do a similar thing.
 But I have decided to develop my own from scratch this time instead of using an existing one like I always do.